 Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

-Debt is a burden, period.
-It’s heavy.
-It weighs you down.
-It’s toxic energy.
-And it takes a tremendous toll on your cortisol levels.
+Debt is a heavy burden.
+It weighs you down, is toxic, and takes a tremendous toll on your cortisol levels and vitality.

-One day you are buoyant, jovial, and spend freely.
+One day you’re buoyant, jovial, and spend freely.

 Then you go about your life and continue to justify every purchase, and before you know it, your credit card debt is in the teens – $14,000.
 It’s a mountain, and now you are burdened with figuring out how to climb out of your mess.